-The solution was to consolidate the apartment building into a 5 storey building form that follows the natural Using evident-based design and in coordination with the University of Stirling, Life3A assisted our client in a development that has successfully blurred lines between private and public realms to encourage connectivity with the existing village and help retain the social tissue of the community.
-The sense of belonging was encouraged in the design through finding spaces for play, art and memory through architectural elements.
+The solution was to consolidate the apartment building into a 5 storey building form that follows the natural Using Using evidence-based design and coordinating with University of Stirling and Marchese Partners and Life3A assisted not only improve care facilities for those residents needing it, but also integrate private and public domains to encourage connectiveness with the existing village.
+The design helped to retain the social fabric of the community by including spaces for art, movement and memory through crafted architectural elements.

 This design is a clear milestone in Life3A’s journey to combat ageism as it was included in the World Alzheimer Report of 2020 as one of the 84 case studies for good practice.